Boondock-Echo/ATE/README.md

   control, and either baseband offsets or direct frequency entry (`--freqs`).
 * `multich_gui.py` – lightweight Tkinter GUI that wraps the transmitter so you can configure devices, FRS/GMRS channel selections, per-channel playlists, and gain levels without memorizing CLI arguments.
-All RF parameters are baked into the GUI for a known-good launch configuration.
+Editable fields expose the TX sample rate, modulation rate, FM deviation, master scale, and CTCSS tone level/deviation so you can experiment with squelch settings; pass `python multich_gui.py --help` to override their defaults via CLI flags.

 ### Channel presets